binayjy8/CSS-GRID/README.md

-popBinay Bhusan Mohanta is the real proj
+popBinay Bhusan Mohanta is the real proje